adrianAzoitei/produce-finder/README.md

 3. PostgreSQL database.
 ![architectural diagram](docs/archi.png)

-> :warning: **Object detection models:**: At the moment, only the YOLOv8 and YOLOv9 model architectures are supported.
+> :warning: **Object detection models**: At the moment, only the [YOLO family](https://github.com/ultralytics/ultralytics) of models is supported.
 More coming soon.

 ## Deployment
 The application is meant to be deployed with: